techiescamp/linux-foundation-coupon/README.md

 > [!TIP]
 > 💰 **Savings Tip:** If you haven't done any Kubernetes certification yet, the best savings are on the Kubestronaut Bundle with **47% + savings**

+## Save 35% on IT Professional Programs at the LF

+Use code APRIL25CT to get 35% for IT Professional Programs.

 ## [UpTo 38% OFF] Linux Foundation DevOps Sale (Limited Sale)